prasu93/Snapseed/README.md

 # Snapseed - The best app which can make you Smarter and Stylish

 ## About:
-Snapseed is a photo-editing application produced by Nik Software, owned by Google, available for both iOS and Android, which enables users to enhance photos and apply "Digital and High-Dimensional" filters.
+- Snapseed is a photo-editing application produced by Nik Software, owned by Google, available for both iOS and Android, which enables users to enhance photos and apply "Digital and High-Dimensional" filters.

+- **Snapseed** users can edit pictures using swiping gestures to select different effects and enhancements.
+Alternatively, users can opt for an "automatic" adjustment of color and contrast.
+Snapseed can save users editing history and redirect to any of the actions before.

 Download it [here](https://apps.apple.com/us/app/snapseed/id439438619) for iOS and [here](https://play.google.com/store/apps/details?id=com.niksoftware.snapseed&hl=en_US) for Android